Martin Hudec (rally driver)

-Martin Hudec (born 27 June 1980) is a Czech rally driver.
-He is racing in the WRC-2 since the 2013 season.
+Martin Hudec (born 27 June 1980) is a Czech rally and circuit racing driver.
+He is racing in the WRC-2 since the 2013 season, making his World Rally Championship debut at the 2013 Rally Sweden.

 In 2025, he is taking part in the 2025 GT Cup Series.
-He is driving a Mercedes AMG GT4 for Buggyra ZM Racing team.
+He is driving a Mercedes AMG GT4 for Buggyra ZM Racing team, partnering with teammate Miroslav Mikeš.
+Alongside his rally career, he has also found success in other circuit racing categories, including achieving a GT3 podium finish at the Slovakiaring in the Central European Eset Cup Series.